 I am a feminist.
 A confused, hypocritical – somewhat blurred feminist.
 I don’t know whether it’s okay to promote equality of women, whilst dreaming of old gentleman behaviour – first date paying and taxi door opening.
 I’m clueless to new rules on what the term defines.
 And yet I still stand declaring myself a feminist, because I believe in female choice.
 Female choice feminism and nudity – I believe in it all.
 Though society has other ideas.

 Posing provocative – expression or attention?

-Emma Watson caused debate last year, when posing in a near state of undress.
-Her interview on being a proud feminist, became overshadowed by her argument after, for not knowing what her “tits have to do with it”.
+Emma Watson caused debate last year when posing in a near state of undress.
+Her interview on being a proud feminist, became overshadowed by her argument after, not knowing what her “tits have to do with it”.
 Writing in the New York Post, Naomi Schaefer Riley stated feminists are “confusing nudity with liberation”.
-Riley discussed the exploitative culture – taking off your clothes is as act which pleases men, and those who admire the female form.
+Riley discussed the exploitative culture – taking off your clothes is an act which pleases men, and those who admire the female form.
 There is a point she fairly makes.
-If anyone waltzes through the doors of a business meeting wearing a bikini or speedo’s, would you take them seriously?
+If anyone waltzes through the doors of a business meeting wearing a bikini or speedo, would you take them seriously?

 Whether we like it or not, our appearance is judge.
 It’s not so much about feminism and nudity, but nudity and professionalism.
 However, the concept that men ogle, comment and treat women as sexual beings only when they are forcibly connoting ‘sexy’, is naïve, thoughtless and ignorant.
 I am confident females reading, can sadly claim to facing sexual assault when fully clothed and perhaps without makeup – shock horror, it’s not always needed.